owlstead/RNG-BC/README.tex.md

 RNG-BC-$z$
 ---

-R-RNG-BC-$z$ is a generalization of the Optimized Simple Discard method for different word sizes.
+RNG-BC-$z$ is a generalization of the Optimized Simple Discard method for different word sizes.
 If $z=m$ then RNG-BC-$z$ is identical to the Simple Discard Method and no optimization takes place.
 If $z = 1$ then RNG-BC-$z$ is identical to the Optimized Simple Discard method.

 Depending on the speed of the PRNG is may be more useful to group $z$ bits together to perform the comparison operation.
 This has the disadvantage that - on average - it will require more bits to be generated.
 However, generally computers are optimized to operate on bytes - i.e. $z = 8$ - or machine specific words.
 This means that RNG-BC-8 is likely to be faster than RNG-BC-1 on most systems.